Nəc̓ əmaat kʷəns čeʔi | ĆȺNEUEL OL

 Explore programs

 Wherever you’re from, you’ll soon feel at home at UVic.
-Choose from more than 100 undergraduate academic programs and 120 graduate programs, some of which emphasize Indigenous languages and cultures, health and social welfare, and governance and leadership.
+Choose from more than 100 undergraduate academic programs and 120 graduate programs.

 Remembering, listening & respecting

-Indigenous languages hold a wealth of knowledge and unique expression.
-Each language carries and represents a whole history, relationship to the land and distinct ways of thinking.
-They hold unique knowledge about living in the world, including traditions and ceremony.
+Indigenous languages hold a wealth of knowledge and unique expression, including traditions and ceremony.
+Each language carries a whole history, relationship to the land and distinct ways of thinking.

 On this national day of awareness for Missing and Murdered Indigenous Women, Girls and Two-Spirit people, we wear red to honour our mothers, daughters, sisters, cousins, aunts, siblings and diversely gendered relatives.